Tor’s Branding Pivot is Going to Get Someone Killed

 To my surprise, Tor management believes (1) is more valuable than (2).
 Call me an idealist, but I believe that, for infrastructure like Tor, the greater efficacy of (2) takes priority over the emotional self-satisfaction of (1).
 Demonstrating how complete the transformation is within Tor, arguing this is deemed VERY SUSPICIOUS.
 And, I kid you not, that suspicion yields Tor management’s thumbs-up.

 As a born-and-bred American, I get the human-rights motivation — I really do.
 But the “Human Rights Watch for Nerds” branding gives decidedly-unfriendly-and-opportunistic-authorities full license to do as they please with Tor operators or anyone who uses Tor (regardless of whether their usage is HR related!).
-Yet a large portion of Tor is so drunk on self-righteousness they can’t recognize they are piloting into their adversaries’ hands.
+Yet a large portion of Tor is so drunk on self-righteousness they can’t recognize they are immensely increasing their users’ risks in exchange for their own self-satisfaction.
 Here’s a more familiar analogy illustrating the regional equivalent of what Tor has done.
 Imagine Tor canonized a new policy document stating:

 “The Tor Project proudly advances drug-use by creating and deploying usable anonymity and privacy technologies so people around the world can circumvent local drug laws.”